FoldingSpace/enfolding/gettingStarted.md

 In the rendering canvas, you will be able to view your creation in 2D or 3D, bind maps together, and export your project for use outside of Enfolding.

 # **Getting Started in Editing Mode**
 To get started with enfolding you will need at least one image.
-This may be a map, a satellite image, a layer exported from a GIS software, etc.
+This may be a map, a satellite image, a layer exported from a mapping software, etc.
 ### Choosing a file
  Enfolding accepts most image formats including .PNG, JPG, .GIF, .SVG, among others.
 Be sure to save your images, when possible, with a transparent background if there is any white space around them.